Simulated-annealing decoder for the XZZX code with greedy-matching initialization: Numerical results

 \subsection{Comparison of decoding time with other decoding algorithms}

 We now evaluate the decoding time of our SA decoder.

 First, \figref{fig:time_SA_CPLEX_depo} shows the elapsed times for the SA and CPLEX decoders for various code distances $d$ under the depolarizing noise.
 Similarly, Figs.\ \ref{fig:time_SA_CPLEX_py5} and \ref{fig:time_SA_CPLEX_py10} show the elapsed times under $Y$-biased noises where $p_x : p_y : p_z = 1 : 5 : 1$ and $1 : 10 : 1$, respectively.
 For measuring the elapsed times, we execute the SA and CPLEX decoders without any parallelization.
-From Figs.\ \ref{fig:time_SA_CPLEX_depo}--\ref{fig:time_SA_CPLEX_py10}, we can see that the larger $d$, the longer time both the SA and CPLEX decoders take.
+From Figs.\ \ref{fig:time_SA_CPLEX_depo}--\ref{fig:time_SA_CPLEX_py10}, we see that the larger $d$ is, the longer both the SA and CPLEX decoders take.

 For each decoder, we examine the dependence on $d$ and $p$.
-For all the physical error rates $p$, our SA decoder requires the same time, because the computational cost is determined solely by $N_\beta$ and $d$.
+For all the physical error rates $p$, our SA decoder takes approximately the same time, because the iteration counts are determined solely by $N_\beta$ and $d$ and does not depend on the syndrome weight $|S|$.
 Recalling that for each inverse temperature, we perform the Metropolis step $\mathcal{O}(N_\mathrm{stabilizer}) = \mathcal{O}(d^2)$ times, the total elapsed time scales accordingly.
 On the other hand, the CPLEX decoder exhibits exponential scaling in computation time with respect to the code distance $d$.
-This exponentiality is clearly visible for the case (c) $p=0.15$ in Figs.\ \ref{fig:time_SA_CPLEX_depo}--\ref{fig:time_SA_CPLEX_py10}, where it is prohibitive to calculate for $d > 11$.
+This exponential behavior is clearly visible for the case (c) $p=0.15$ in Figs.\ \ref{fig:time_SA_CPLEX_depo}--\ref{fig:time_SA_CPLEX_py10}, where it is prohibitive to calculate for $d > 11$.

-Let us compare the elapsed times of our SA decoder and the CPLEX decoder.
+Let us now compare the elapsed times of our SA decoder and the CPLEX decoder.
 For $p=0.15$, our SA decoder is clearly faster than the CPLEX decoder, whereas for $p=0.02,0.1$, it requires more time than the CPLEX decoder.

-In each of Figs.\ \ref{fig:time_SA_CPLEX_depo}--\ref{fig:time_SA_CPLEX_py10}, `SA (divided by $4 N_\mathrm{SA}$)' drawn with the dashed orange line is the elapsed time divided by $4 N_\mathrm{SA}=40$, indicating anticipated time in parallelized execution.
-By comparing the dashed orange line and the blue line, we can see that our SA decoder is faster than the CPLEX decoder.
-Consequently, if our SA decoder is parallelized, it outperforms the CPLEX decoder for all the values $d$ and $p$ we employ.
+In each of Figs.\ \ref{fig:time_SA_CPLEX_depo}--\ref{fig:time_SA_CPLEX_py10}, `SA (divided by $4 N_\mathrm{SA}$)' drawn with the orange dashed line shows the elapsed time divided by $4N_\mathrm{SA}=40$, which corresponds to an \emph{idealized} runtime assuming perfect parallel efficiency (i.e., negligible overhead and ideal strong scaling).
+Comparing the idealized parallel estimate (orange dashed) with the CPLEX time (blue) suggests that, under near-perfect scaling across the $4N_\mathrm{SA}$ independent runs, SA could be faster than CPLEX over the tested $(d,p)$ range.
+Quantifying the achievable parallel efficiency and overhead is left for future work.

 Next, we present the elapsed times for various decoding algorithms in \figref{fig:elapsed_time}.